 Acute concerns for this patient include the development of bradycardia caused by various degrees of heart block.
 The side branches of the right coronary artery provide blood flow to the AV node and interruption of this flow can result in dysfunction of the node and various heart blocks.
 Below is the result of this patient’s cardiac catheterization.

 You can see (where the arrow is) that the blood vessel appears to end.
 This is a proximal occlusion of the right coronary artery.
 It feeds the inferior wall of the left ventricular and in many patients the right ventricle as well.

-Once a wire is placed, a balloon inflated (to open the vessel), and a stent placed (to keep it open).
+Once a wire is placed, a balloon is inflated to open the vessel and a stent is placed to keep it open.
 This blood vessel supplies blood to a large amount of myocardium.
-If it was permitted to remain closed, the amount of myocardium that this patient would have lost to infarction would have been significant.
+If it remained closed, the amount of myocardium that this patient would have lost to infarction would have been significant.
 His mortality and morbidity would be high.
 By opening the vessel early in the infarction, myocardium is saved and his future is bright.